 TGbe editor: Modify the following text in P95L1 of draft 0.4 as follows:

-The GI And HE-LTF Mode subfield in the Common Info field is set to a TBD nonzero value to signal an
+The TxOP Sharing Mode subfield in the Common Info field is set to a nonzero value if theMU-RTS Trigger frame is sent by an EHT AP that intends to allocate time within an obtained TXOP to an EHT non-AP STA for transmitting one or more non-TB PPDUs sequentially (see 35.2.1.3 (Triggered TXOP sharing procedure)); otherwise it is set to 0.
+The encoding of the TXOP Sharing Mode subfield is defined in Table 9-31xxx (TXOP Sharing Mode subfield encoding).

-MU-RTS Trigger frame by an EHT AP that allocates time within an obtained TXOP to an EHT non-AP STA for transmitting one or more non-TB PPDUs sequentially (see 35.2.1.3 (Triggered TXOP sharing procedure)); sets it to 0 otherwise.
+Table 9-31xxx TXOP Sharing Mode subfield encoding